This website uses cookies to help you browse on the website/ web. By using the website you agree on our policy on cookies.

 Free Things To Do in Iceland

-The cost of a trip to Iceland can be something that makes you reconsider your travel plans.
-With so many astounding natural attractions and sights, there are plenty of budget-friendly and free activities that you can experience whilst visiting this beautiful island.
-Here’s a guide to our top 10 free things to do in Iceland.
+With so many astounding natural attractions and sights, there are plenty of budget-friendly and free activities that you can experience while visiting this beautiful island.
+While this goes for the open road, there are also some gems to consider within the capital city that you can visit free of charge.
+Here’s a guide to our favorite free things to do in Iceland, as well as some fantastic free attractions and activities in Reykjavik!

 1. Soak in the Hveravellir Hot Spring

 This remote location is accessible only by driving on mountainous, gravel roads, known as the F-roads.
-It is important to note that not all of the surrounding springs are suitable for swimming in - with some water temperatures reaching boiling point!
+It is important to note that not all of the surrounding springs are suitable for swimming in, with some water temperatures reaching boiling point!

 2. Stroll along Reynisfjara Beach

-If you’re into photography, you’ll be able to take some stunning images of the white foamy seawater against the dramatic black sand, dramatic cliffs and the surrounding basalt columns.
+If you’re into photography, you’ll be able to take some stunning images of the white foamy seawater against the dramatic black sand, dramatic cliffs, and the surrounding basalt columns.

 3. Seek Out The Northern Lights